lsst-ts/ts_tma/configurations.rst

 2) git pull the PXI software onto the windows machine
 3) Download Tekniker Labview Libraries by clinging https://gitlab.tekniker.es/aut/libraries/labview/labview
 4) Checkout branch LV_2018
-5) copy files in the local folder including the .git folder to Nationa Instruments/LabVIEW2019
+5) copy files in the local folder including the .git folder to National Instruments/LabVIEW2019
 6) Select the preselected option that Labview asks to load
 7) Cancel when labview cannot find the HMI module
 8) Cancel when labview cannot find the DatabaseSettingsConfig.ctl